 You might also choose to reward external parties to your business, such as consultants.
 Shares can be a good reward option for people who aren’t on your regular payroll (check out our guide to payroll in Ireland for more information).

 If you have an international business, you’ll still want to reward all employees.
 However, you should be aware of the impact of the tax residency of your employees.
 For example, the tax treatments for share options in the US will be different than in Ireland.
 You need to question whether share options will benefit an employee, considering their tax responsibilities.

 One option for employees overseas is to pay the amount they would benefit from having shares as a bonus, without giving them the shares.
 However, Sean recommends implementing a share scheme for your Irish employees to start, for simplicity.

 How many shares should you allocate for employees?

 The decision on how many shares to allocate to an ESOP depends on how much founders are willing to give away.
 You’ll need to consider that third-party investors can dilute your company by around 20% over its lifetime.
 Employee Equity schemes will dilute your control further.

-However, remember that investors will want your company to have the best employees.
+However, remember that investors will want your company to have the best employees (check out our post on what investors look for as well).
 Many will insist that you have a “pool” of shares set aside to reward employees before they invest.
 However, they won’t want this pool to dilute their shares.
 For example, an investor may offer to buy 20% equity of your business, on the condition that you have a 10% pool set aside to reward employees.
 This means you will have to cede 30% of your business for the investment.

 Wallace Corporate Counsel suggests a pool size of 8-10% for non-tech companies and 12-15% for tech companies.
 Remember that this is a 3-to-4-year process so you’ll need to budget the number of shares you give away.
 Consider the need to hire key employees, such as a CFO or CEO.
 You might need to offer these kinds of employees 2-5% in shares each, which will have a huge impact.